jgeraigery/SpotlightHelp/pages/ConnectLinux/linux_component_percentswapspace.md

 ---
-title: Percentage of swap space in use
+title: Percentage of Swap Space in use
 summary: "The proportion of allocated swap space in use."
 sidebar: c_linux_sidebar
 permalink: linux_component_percentswapspace.html